 Abstract

 The System Advisor Model (SAM) is modeling software for renewable generators developed by the National Renewable Energy Laboratory (NREL) that combines annual time series power production models with financial analysis to estimate the levelized cost of energy (LCOE) and other metrics.
-To date, the SAM tool has utilized the general purpose commercial TRNSYS transient systems modeling software package for CSP simulation.
-To achieve: (1) significantly higher model performance, (2) easy parallelization of concurrent simulations to take advantage of modern multi-core processor desktop computers, and (3) to allow straightforward modification of CSP component models without requiring TRNSYS, the SAM CSP team has undertaken to reformulate the CSP models into a new in-house designed transient simulation framework written in C++.
+To date, the SAM tool has utilized the general purpose commercial TRNSYS transient systems modeling software package for CSP simulations and originally PV and wind.
+To achieve: (1) significantly faster model performance, (2) easy parallelization of concurrent simulations to take advantage of modern multi-core processor desktop computers, (3) to allow straightforward modification of CSP component models in the SAM environment, and (4) ability to include CSP technologies in the SAM Software Development Kit (SDK), NREL has undertaken to reformulate the CSP models into a new transient simulation framework written in C++, by NREL.
+This framework is tailored specifically for use in SAM and not for general purpose modeling like TRNSYS.
 Preliminary results show excellent matching with the accepted TRNSYS-based models, as well as an order of magnitude reduction in simulation time for certain models.
-Significant improvements in CSP model simulation performance enable larger scale plant configuration analysis, as well as grid-integration studies that require many thousands of simulations.
+These runtime reductions enable larger scale plant configuration analysis, as well as grid-integration studies that require many thousands of simulations.

 © 2013 The Authors.
 Published by Elsevier Ltd.